Your OT-2 moves pipettes around in 3D space. For it do that accurately and precisely, you need to calibrate it.

 It compensates for a few different kinds of slight physical variation:

 - Variation in how the deck is attached.
-The OT-2's removable deck has some wiggle room when it's attached to the OT-2's frame, before the screws are tightened.
-It might be left rotated a little bit relative to the rest of the robot.
+The OT-2's deck is removable, and it has some wiggle room when it's attached to the OT-2's frame.
+It might be rotated a little bit.

 - Variation in the rails that the pipettes ride around on.
-Those rails might not be perfectly perpendicular to each other, or to the rest of the robot.
+Those rails might not be perfectly perpendicular to each other, or to the rest of the OT-2.

 - Variation in the motors and pulleys.
 A system of motors and pulleys moves the pipettes forward, back, left, and right.
 The amount that those motors need to turn to move the pipettes a given distance might not perfectly match the theoretical amount.